Accordion with Opt-Out Panels

 Because focusgroup arrow keys jump directly between headers, long panel content can be missed entirely.
 If a panel has more content than fits on screen, the user may never see it when arrowing through headers.

 One possible mitigation: When a section is expanded, move focus into the panel.
 The panel is a focusable scrollable region (tabindex="0") with focusgroup="none", so arrow keys scroll its content instead of jumping to the next header.
-The user can press Tab to move back to the accordion headers when they're done reading.
-Other approaches — such as requiring an activation step before navigating away, showing a "skip to next section" link inside the panel, or avoiding focusgroup entirely for content-heavy accordions — may be more appropriate depending on the use case.
+The user can press Shift+Tab to return to the accordion headers when done reading.
+Other approaches (such as requiring an activation step before navigating away, showing a "skip to next section" link inside the panel, or avoiding focusgroup entirely for content-heavy accordions) may be more appropriate depending on the use case.

 Try it: Click a header or press Enter/Space to expand.
-Focus moves into the panel — use to scroll the long content.
-Press Tab to return to the accordion headers.
+Focus moves into the panel.
+Use to scroll the long content.
+Press Shift+Tab to return to the accordion headers.

 View source